-9. Not using the GO Las Vegas Explorer Pass
+10. Take advantage of the Las Vegas Explorer Pass

 Visiting Las Vegas for the first time can be hectic.
 With so many great things to see and do, it can be challenging to plan an itinerary and determine which attractions are worth spending your money on.